 Talking about the data shared by the state governments, a WCD official said that these children are not abandoned and are under the auspices of respective district authorities.
 Child welfare committees are keeping an eye on their well-being, added he.

-Smriti Irani, WCD minister, took to Twitter and said, “GOI is committed to support and protect every vulnerable child due to loss of both parents to Covid-19.
+Smriti Irani, WCD minister, took to Twitter and said, “GOI is committed to support and protect every vulnerable child due to the loss of both parents to Covid-19.
 From 1st April 2021 till 2:00 PM today, the State Governments & UTs across the country have reported 577 children whose parents succumbed to Covid-19.”

 GOI is committed to support and protect every vulnerable child due to loss of both parents to Covid-19.
 From 1st April 2021 till 2:00 PM today, the State Governments & UTs across the country have reported 577 children whose parents succumbed to Covid-19.